Junikab/llm-job-finder/README.md

 ## Notes
-- Default scoring is heuristic unless you enable LLM via env vars.
+- Default scoring is random unless you enable LLM via env vars.
 - Recent CVs are stored locally in your browser (IndexedDB).
 Up to 5 items are kept and older ones are pruned.
 If IndexedDB is unavailable (e.g., private mode), a sessionStorage fallback stores a base64 Data URL.
 - On load, the web app best-effort requests persistent storage via `navigator.storage.persist()` so browsers are less likely to evict local data.
 - This code is for educational/dev purposes.
 Be mindful of scraping limits and site terms.